ucdaviscl/cowsl2h/README.md

 Each essay prompt is further divided by the quarter in which the data was collected.

+Annotations: we have annotated a subset of essays for gender/number agreement and usage of "a personal."
+These were chosen based on specific research questions, and we encourage fellow researchers to add to our annotations.
+Please see the included annotation scheme.

+Corrections: We have also included corrected essays for S17_vacation, S17_famous, and F17_famous.
+We are in the process of correcting additional essays and will update the corpus as these are ready to be made public.

 Metadata:
 Metadata files consist of the following data items separated by "|||":
 1) Course enrolled